KristinaWeis/geodev-hackerlabs/data/create and edit data.md

 5. Zoom to Portland, USA.

 6. Click `Edit > New Feature` and add some points to the dataset.
+Ensure you add field values.

+Challenge: Try to edit and move some points and update the data.